mingchee1026/dotnames-sdk/README.md

-# DotNames-Js : A Javascript Library To Resolve Names On All Blockchains
+# DotNames-Js : A Javascript Library To Resolve Domains On All Blockchains

 ## Overview of the SDK

 ### Installation

-Install @dotlabs/dotnamesjs
+Install @dotnames/dotnames-js

 ```
-yarn add @dotlabs/dotnamesjs
+npm i @dotnames/dotnames-js
 ```

 ### Getting Started